 How often will I need a thermogram?

 If you are using thermography to monitor your overall health, then it is a good idea to be tested quarterly until your health is stable.
-Annual wellness checks are recommended.
+Annual wellness checks are also recommended.

 Are there many false positives with thermal imaging?

-The surface temperature can be elevated because of underlying infection, inflammation, blood flow, tumors, and other factors.
+The surface temperature can be elevated because of underlying infection, inflammation, blood flow, tumors, or other factors.
+Temperatures may be lower due to poor circulation.
 Temperature patterns may also provide clues to an underlying problem such as RSD or complex regional pain syndrome.
-We can also get information about blood flow to hands and feet to diagnose carpal tunnel syndrome or to estimate if there is enough blood flow to repair from a surgical procedure.
+We can also get information about blood flow to hands and feet to diagnose carpal tunnel syndrome or to estimate if there is enough blood flow to recover from a surgical procedure.

 Not at all.
 Medical infrared imaging provides another data point to be used for monitoring your health.
 Men also get breast cancer.
 And as men get older, it may be a good idea to image their breasts and prostates regularly as well.
 Consider scheduling your thermogram around the same time as your colonoscopy or other annual prevention exams.